The Origin, Evolution and Functions of the Human Mind

 .

-Brain physiology establishes the strength of signal projections between various mid-brain nuclei or to the strategy-formulating forebrain – or the lack of such signal strength, possibly in consequence of birth defects, accidents (see the famous Gage case), or medical afflictions.
+Brain physiology establishes the strength of signal projections between various mid-brain nuclei and the strategy-formulating forebrain – or the lack of such signal strength, possibly in consequence of birth defects, accidents (see the famous Gage case), or medical afflictions.

-Perception of the environment can result in changes of valuations of associations and can bring about biochemical changes in the body (for example, during phases of rage).
+Perception of the environment can result in changes of valuations of mental associations and can bring about biochemical changes in the body (for example, during phases of rage!).

 Adaptation to the surrounding culture is widespread and leads to the regional or national character of populations.
 It also leads prescriptively to community formation as in selective schools (in a positive and in a negative meaning), congregations, monasteries, or the military.